Gut Health Diets: 3 to Embrace, 3 to Avoid for a Happy Gut

 The Mediterranean Diet: Rich in Fiber and Healthy Fats

 The Mediterranean diet is rich in fiber and heart-healthy fats, which can support whole-body health.
-More notably, following a Mediterranean diet may reduce gut inflammation, restore healthy gut microbiota, and improve nutritional status in individuals.
-This is thought to be due to the high antioxidant and phytonutrient content of the Mediterranean diet, as well as the intake of fiber, which feeds healthy gut microbes.
+More notably, following a Mediterranean diet may reduce gut inflammation, restore a healthy gut microbiota, and improve individuals' nutritional status.
+This is thought to be due to the Mediterranean diet's high levels of antioxidants and phytonutrients, as well as its fiber, which supports healthy gut microbes.

 The Plant-Based Diet: Diverse Fiber and Phytonutrients

 A Plant-Based diet is similar to the Mediterranean diet but also includes a wider variety of whole foods, such as dairy and other animal proteins.
-It does not mean vegan or vegetarian, but the diet emphasizes non-starchy vegetables and plant proteins like legumes and whole grains.
+It does not mean vegan or vegetarian; rather, the diet emphasizes non-starchy vegetables and plant proteins such as legumes and whole grains.
 You would still benefit from the high levels of antioxidants and fiber, which reduce inflammation and boost healthy gut microbes.

 The FODMAP-Friendly Approach: Identifying Trigger Foods